Arslan6473/Tourist-Advisor/README.md

 Tourist Advisor web application is a platform for the tourist where they can search hotels , restaurants and attraction all over the world also check the weather.

 Features :
-* Search places ,hotesla and resturants all around the word
+* Search places ,hotels and resturants all around the world
 * Search weather of the specific city at the same time

 Technical Details :